BizKit-Tech/BizKit-Tech.github.io/content/docs/projects/discounts/index.md

         # Returns the transaction discounts in a form of a dict
    ```

-3. Qty is the Items table is changed
+3. Qty in the Items table is changed

    When the item quantity is changed, the `calculate_item_discounts` form event and `erpnext.multiple_discounts.display_transaction_discounts` public function are triggered: